-Relocation & Vocation
+Relocation and Vocation

 It may be necessary to help the individual relocate, particularly when their former environment or situation was conducive to substance abuse.
 A graduate of rehab very often has to find a job.
 Aftercare can provide letters of recommendation, help with resumes, and help the person decide on a career trajectory through apprenticeship programs, vocational training, etc.

-Focus & Goals
+Focus and Goals

-It is common in holistic rehab for the patient/client to embrace certain disciplines in their quest for a more fulfilling way of life.
+It is common in holistic rehab for the patient/client to embrace particular disciplines in their quest for a more fulfilling way of life.
 They would use drugs as a “way out” – an escape from reality – only to find themselves very trapped indeed.
 They land in rehab, detoxify from drugs, deal with some of their most pressing issues – but then what?
 It is essential for the individual to reorient themselves within a framework of holistic and healthy interests.
 What they decide to do exactly is individually tailored.

-The graduate should stay in close communication with the aftercare department and his/her support network.
+The graduate should stay in close contact with the aftercare department and his/her support network.
 Aftercare ensures this happens through regular follow-up calls.
 If the graduate runs into trouble, this contact should be stepped-up.
 Communication is the key.
 If the person drops out of communication, it is a signal to find out what is going on.

 A person who has been through rehab should not feel fixated upon or distressed about the subject of relapse.
 If they doubt themselves, communication is always the answer.
 Communication is the universal key that unlocks the doors to steady recovery due to a good relapse prevention plan.